TUM-FAF/WP2/Submission Process.md

 * Create a WP folder
 * Create laboratory work #1 folder (Lab#1)
 * Work on your lab, commit often (when necessary)
 * When your work is done, write a readme that explains what you've done, any problems you encountered, any things you are proud of (and other related stuff).
-If you project requires some specific steps to be done in order to compile/run your project, add this details in README.
+If you project requires some specific steps to be done in order to compile/run your project, add this details in README. [how to do this](https://daringfireball.net/projects/markdown/syntax)
 * Merge branch with master (if you worked not on master)
 * Push changes to GitHub
 * Create a laboratory work report that will contain ([example](https://github.com/TUM-FAF/WP2/tree/master/TEX%20template)):